scottbw/analytics-udd/udd/institution.md

 ### Notes
 Value will be the current version number of the UDD preceded by "v".
 Example: if the data uses UDD v1.3.0, value will "v1.3.0".

+## MODULE_VLE_MAP_MODE
+### Description
+This property enables an institution to specify the type of relationship between the module_instance in the Student Record System and module information in the VLE, identified by MOD_INSTANCE_ID and VLE_MOD_ID respectively.
+By default, MOD_INSTANCE_ID plus VLE_MOD_ID form a unique constraint in module_VLE_map, which supports a many-to-many relationship between them.

+If absent or "0", then MOD_INSTANCE_ID plus VLE_MOD_ID form a unique constraint in module_VLE_map.

+If "1", then MOD_INSTANCE_ID values in module_VLE_map must be unique.

+### Purpose
+To enable the constraints on the module_VLE_map entity to be varied between institutions.

+### Derivation
+Jisc

+### Valid Values
+0 or 1

+### Format
+Int

+### Notes
+If MODULE_VLE_MAP_MODE is absent, a default value of 0 for this property will be assumed.
+This property value can be supplied explicitly, if desired.
+Also see the [module_VLE_map](module_vle_map.md) entity.